Carson Robison

 Carson Jay Robison (August 4, 1890 – March 24, 1957) was an American country music singer and songwriter.
-Although his impact is generally forgotten today, he played a major role in promoting country music in its early years through numerous recordings and radio appearances.
-He was also known as Charles Robison and sometimes composed under the pseudonym, Carlos B. McAfee.
+He was a recording artist from the mid-1920s until his death in 1957.
+He was also known as Charles Robison and used the pseudonym Carlos B. McAfee for some of his compositions.

 Early life

 Carson Jay Robison was born in Oswego, Kansas, United States.
 His father was a champion fiddler; his mother played the piano and sang.
 Robison became a professional musician in the American Midwest at the age of 14, most notably as a backing musician for Victor Records's Wendell Hall on the early 1920s music hall circuit.
 He worked as a singer and whistler at radio station WDAF (Kansas City, Missouri).

 Recording career

 In 1924, he moved to New York City and was signed to his first recording contract with the Victor Talking Machine Company.
 Also that year, Robison started a professional collaboration with Vernon Dalhart, one of the era's most notable singers.
 Through this relationship, Robison had success, mainly as a songwriter but also as a musician, accompanying Dalhart on guitar, harmonica, whistling, and harmony vocals.
 In one of their first collaborations, Robison accompanied Dalhart on the landmark recording of "Wreck of the Old '97" b/w "The Prisoner's Song" (1924), widely regarded as country music's first million-seller.
 During this period, Robison also became a successful composer of "event" songs, which recounted current events or tragedies in a predictable fashion, usually concluding in a moral lesson.
 Some popular examples of his topical compositions include "The Wreck of the Shenandoah", Remember Pearl Harbor, "The Wreck of the Number Nine", and "The John T. Scopes Trial", about the Scopes Monkey Trial.